abhisheknair1729/Proof-Stitch/README.md

 ### Usage

-  python3 proof_optimizer.py CNF_FILE DIRECTORY_CONTAINING_PROOFS OPTIMIZATION_LEVEL
+    python3 proof_optimizer.py   <CNF FILE>   <DIRECTORY CONTAINING PROOFS>   <OPTIMIZATION LEVEL>

 OPTIMIZATION LEVEL : <0, 1, 2>
 0: No Optimization.
-All proofs in directory are concatenated together without attempting to reduce their size.
+All proofs in directory are concatenated together without attempting to reduce their size
 1: Intelligent Optimization.
-Proofs are concatenated and then a heuristic is applied to determine if redundant clauses will be removed.
+Proofs are concatenated and then a heuristic is applied to determine if redundant clauses will be removed
 2: Maximum Optimization.
-Proofs are concatenated and redundant clauses are removed.
+Proofs are concatenated and redundant clauses are removed

 #### Example